HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Abstract

 \section{Abstract}

-Robust vision restoration for an underwater image remains a challenging problem.
-For the lack of aligned underwater-terrestrial image pairs, the unsupervised method is more suited to this task.
-However, the pure data-driven unsupervised method usually has difficulty in achieving realistic color correction for lack of optical constraint.
-In this paper, we propose a data- and physics-driven unsupervised architecture that learns underwater vision restoration from unpaired underwater-terrestrial images.
-For sufficient domain transformation and detail preservation, the underwater degeneration needs to be explicitly constructed based on the optically unambiguous physics law.
-Thus, we employ the Jaffe-McGlamery degradation theory to design the generation models, and use neural networks to describe the process of underwater degradation.
-Furthermore, to overcome the problem of invalid gradient when optimizing the hybrid physical-neural model, we fully investigate the intrinsic correlation between the scene depth and the degradation factors for the backscattering estimation, to improve the restoration performance through physical constraints.
-Our experimental results show that the proposed method is able to perform high-quality restoration for unconstrained underwater images without any supervision.
-On multiple benchmarks, we outperform several state-of-the-art supervised and unsupervised approaches.
-We also demonstrate that our methods yield encouraging results on real-world applications.
+Robust vision restoration of underwater images remains a challenge.
+Owing to the lack of well-matched underwater and in-air images, unsupervised methods based on the cyclic generative adversarial framework have been widely investigated in recent years.
+However, when using an end-to-end unsupervised approach with only unpaired image data, mode collapse could occur, and the color correction of the restored images is usually poor.
+In this paper, we propose a data- and physics-driven unsupervised architecture to perform underwater image restoration from unpaired underwater and in-air images.
+For effective color correction and quality enhancement, an underwater image degeneration model must be explicitly constructed based on the optically unambiguous physics law.
+Thus, we employ the Jaffe-McGlamery degeneration theory to design a generator and use neural networks to model the process of underwater visual degeneration.
+Furthermore, we impose physical constraints on the scene depth and degeneration factors for backscattering estimation to avoid the vanishing gradient problem during the training of the hybrid physical-neural model.
+Experimental results show that the proposed method can be used to perform high-quality restoration of unconstrained underwater images without supervision.
+On multiple benchmarks, the proposed method outperforms several state-of-the-art supervised and unsupervised approaches.
+We demonstrate that our method yields encouraging results in real-world applications.